President Buhari promises to make police, judiciary more efficient | TODAY.NG

-President Muhammadu Buhari said he would make police and judiciary more efficient in his second term in office.
+President Muhammadu Buhari On Monday in Abuja said he would make police and judiciary more efficient in his second term.

-Buahri said this in Abuja in an NTA special interview with him.
+Buahri said this on Monday in Abuja in an NTA special interview with him.

 According to the president, such effort is needed to properly reform the sectors to ensure effective administration.